cjcliffe/CubicSDR-Manual/application-window.rst

 By default CubicSDR will attempt to normalize the output from all active modems; if you want to adjust the gain of one modem versus another or enhance the automatic gain performance of an amplitude modulated signal you can use the audio gain to adjust the level.

-When using I/Q modulation dragging the gain to a low level will de-activate any automatic gain applied and output the original decimated signal input.
+When using I/Q modulation dragging the gain to a low level will deactivate any automatic gain applied and output the original decimated signal input.

 Peak Hold
 ==========